4mber/Feedreader-Testing/README.md

 # READ ME

-This is a project completed for Udacity in which I have implemented and passed several Feed Reader Tests using [Jasmine](http://jasmine.github.io/).
+This is a project completed for the Udacity Front End Web Development Nanodegree in which I have implemented and passed several Feed Reader Tests using [Jasmine](http://jasmine.github.io/).

 #### Project Overview: